ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

    :align: center

 The nodes are scattered on the scene.
-The source and destination nodes are stationary, the other nodes are configured to move in random directions.
+The source and destination nodes are stationary, and the other nodes are configured to move in random directions.
 The communication ranges are set up so that ``source`` cannot reach ``destination`` directly but through the intermediate nodes.
 The routing protocols will adapt the routes to the changing